Indianapolis: 19th century

-In 1816, the year Indiana gained statehood, the U.S. Congress donated four sections of federal land to establish a permanent seat of state government.
-Two years later, under the Treaty of St. Mary's (1818), the Delaware relinquished title to their tribal lands in central Indiana, agreeing to leave the area by 1821.
+In 1816, the year Indiana gained statehood, U.S. Congress designated four sections of land in central Indiana as the future seat of state government, contingent on tribal removal.
+Under the Treaty of St. Mary's (1818), the Delaware and Miami nations relinquished title to these designated lands, with agreement to vacate by 1821.
 This tract of land, which was called the New Purchase, included the site selected for the new state capital in 1820.
 The indigenous people of the land prior to systematic removal are the Miami Nation of Indiana (Miami Nation of Oklahoma) and Indianapolis makes up part of Cession 99; the primary treaty between the indigenous population and the United States was the Treaty of St. Mary's in 1818.

 The availability of new federal lands for purchase in central Indiana attracted settlers, many of them descendants of families from northwestern Europe.
 Although many of these first European and American settlers were Protestants, a large proportion of the early Irish and German immigrants were Catholics.
 Few African Americans lived in central Indiana before 1840.

 The first European Americans to permanently settle in the area that became Indianapolis were either the McCormick or Pogue families.
 The McCormicks are generally considered to be the first permanent settlers; however, some historians believe George Pogue and family may have arrived first, on March 2, 1819, and settled in a log cabin along the creek that was later called Pogue's Run.
 Other historians have argued as early as 1822 that John Wesley McCormick and his family and employees became the area's first European American settlers, settling near the White River in February 1820.